Various applications model problems as streaming graphs, which need to quickly

 to fulfill demand and raising significant challenges in generation, distribution, and

 electricity.
 In this context, accurate predictions and understanding of population dynamics

 their relation to electricity demand dynamics is of high relevance.

 We introduce a simple machine learning (ML) method for day-ahead predictions of hourly energy consumption, based on population and electricity demand dynamics.
 We use anonymized mobile phone records (CDRs) and historical energy records from a small European country.
 CDRs are large-scale data that is collected passively and on a regular basis by mobile phone carriers, including time and location of calls and text messages, as well as phones’ countries of origin.
 We show that simple support vector machine (SVM) autoregressive models are capable of baseline energy demand predictions with accuracies below 3 % percentage error and active population predictions below 10 % percentage error.
 Moreover, we show that population dynamics from mobile phone records contain information additional to that of electricity demand records, which can be exploited to improve prediction performance.
 Finally, we illustrate how the joint analysis of population and electricity dynamics elicits insights into the relation between population and electricity demand segments, allowing for potential demand management interventions and policies beyond reactive supply-side operations.

-Since the publication of PPCSR above, I have continued working on more efficient data structures and systems to improve the performance of dynamic graph analytics by using techniques including parallelization, data hierarchy, and compression.
+Since the publication of PPCSR and Terrace above, I have continued working on more efficient data structures and systems to improve the performance of dynamic graph analytics by using techniques including parallelization, data hierarchy, and compression.

 For my senior research paper in Computer Science, I studied a variant of the Traveling Salesman Problem.

 For my senior seminar paper in Discrete Math, I studied Anti-magic graphs.